top of page

 Pastoral Friends

 The Pastoral Friends Committee has a rotating chair throughout the year.
-Should you need pastoral care during the months of November and December, please contact Laurie Semprebon.
+Should you need pastoral care during the month of April, contact Ellen Williams.
+For May and June, contact Roy Maynard.

 ------------------------------